Safe Fish to Eat - Where are They?

 There was a remarkable change in Tasha at that point.
 She became very relaxed and happy again.
 She was getting on in years and we didn't like seeing her moping around.
 But the price seemed to be a little much to spend on cat food.

 After the first month on this high quality fish, I decided to try the less expensive fish from the health food store again.
 This was still good quality so I hoped it would contain less mercury.
 We had her on this for a month and I noticed her attitude had changed again for the worse.
 She seemed angry or sulky or upset more often than not.
 So... there really seemed to be a difference.

 We went back to the more expensive albacore and it was dramatic.
 She settled right down and seemed peaceful again - pleasant to be around.
 We took the win and I had to do some research to find out what was really going on.
 Pretty odd!

-Secret about Mercury in Tuna Fish
+Selenium Binds with Mercury in Fish

 Three surprises appeared.
 Was it really mercury in the tuna that was causing Tasha to demonstrate a personality change?
 Here's a video that may have bearing on it.

 The second surprise had to do with the size of the fish.
 As they grow, they eat the smaller fish and with them come a little mercury with each one.
 Mercury builds up since it is not eliminated unless there is enough selenium to counter the mercury accumulation.
 In reference to the video above, I can not honestly say that I believe the larger tuna would have a lot of selenium to balance out the mercury in the larger tuna.
 I've read other indications that tuna is more prone to accumulating mercury than salmon.
 It is still a question but this third factor might just cover what was happening to Tasha.
 She definitely had a personality shift.